robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

 it's 234 characters.
 In the raw HTML, there's more markup than there is text.

-With Markup's reference-style links, a source document much more closely resembles the final output, as rendered in a browser.
+With Markdown's reference-style links, a source document much more closely resembles the final output, as rendered in a browser.
 By allowing you to move the markup-related metadata out of the paragraph, you can add links without interrupting the narrative flow of your